acbsp/bonafide.guru/en/contents.rst

 Madhu Pandit prabhu has declared that this is not just a charity but also the fulfillment of |SP|’s plan - to conquer the whole world.
-This program was encouraged by the following letter of Srila
+This program was encouraged by the following letter of |SP|:
-Prabhupada:

 “At a moment I’m especially concerned with distributing round India grain, rice, wheat, cooked as dal and rise Prasad.
 People here are much